 Posted on January 18, 2017Record warmth three years in a row: 2016 Average Global Temperature came in as 58.69 degrees.
 The temperature record has been broken five times since the start of the 21st century.
 Year ends with third warmest December on record for the globe.

-Posted on December 13, 2016Most of the advanced remote sensing instruments (e.g., radar, lidar, microwave imager/sounder, hyper-spectral radiometers) are placed on Low Earth Orbiting (LEO) satellites.
-Their revisit time of a specific location on Earth is about 2 -12 hrs.
-As such, it is difficult to use LEO satellites to monitor or study a fast-evolving phenomenon such as severe storms.
-On the other hand, geostationary satellites (GEO) can easily capture these fast processes but lack advanced instruments (e.g., no microwave sensors, nor radar or lidar).
-In this short talk, I will discuss possibly solutions and propose ways to use existing LEOs for studying fast-evolving processes in atmospheric and climate sciences.
+Posted on December 13, 2016Most advanced remote sensing instruments are placed on Low Earth Orbiting (LEO) satellites.
+Since they revisit a specific location on Earth anywhere between 2 and 12 hours, it is difficult to use LEO satellites to monitor or study fast-evolving phenomenon such as severe storms.
+Geostationary satellites (GEO) are better suited for capturing these fast processes but lack advanced instruments.

 Posted on November 19, 2016GOES-R, the first of NOAA’s highly advanced geostationary weather satellites, lifted off from Cape Canaveral, Florida, at November 19th 2016.
 The satellite will boost the nation’s weather observation network and NOAA’s prediction capabilities, leading to more accurate and timely forecasts, watches and warnings.